sznicolas/protoSvgLib/README.md

 # protoSvgLib

 ## Purpose
-ProtoSvgLib provides the first onchain SVG tool.
+ProtoSvgLib provides the first onchain SVG toolbox.
 It provides some primitives which helps to reduce the gas fees for who wants to deploy a smart contract generating SVG.
 The storage size is also lowered since the data are encoded.

 Warning: this contract is a Proof of Concept.